Iwo110/Project1/README.md

 The script `phase1_demo.py` demonstrates the modular design with vector memory and a lightweight text summarizer.
 Launch it and converse with the bot; use the command `summary` at any time to see a recap of the dialogue.
 The summarizer loads its model only on demand so startup remains fast.
+Show the bot an image by typing `look path/to/file.jpg` and it will caption the picture before crafting a response.
 The bot's current mood, inferred from sentiment analysis of your messages, is included in prompts so responses subtly reflect its emotional state.
 Mood is stored in `demo_mood.txt` so subsequent sessions continue from the same emotional state.
 Conversation